A recent article in the Illinois Bar Journal asks:

 In fact, the recent Industry Outlook report by Major, Lindsey & Africa finds that as law firms expand their use of various solutions, they often miss an opportunity to optimize profits by evaluating, “productivity and growth, spot emerging business trends and build new pricing models” to increase profits and productivity.

 Similarly, in-house legal also often miss opportunities for greater efficiency.
-A recent Thomson Reuters report entitled “Latest Trends and Best Practices in Managing Outside Counsel” concludes that automation reduces lost time and damage to relationships arising from billing disagreements.
+A recent Thomson Reuters report entitled “Corporate Law Departments are Using Metrics to Manage Spending on Outside Counsel” concludes that automation reduces lost time and damage to relationships arising from billing disagreements.

 The report indicates that automation standardizes and uniformly applies the determination of when and where invoices are out of compliance.